Did you know that the way you drive your car can considerably increase your fuel consumption and cost you more money?

 Demonstrating safe driving skills means you spend less on your insurance.

 There are many reasons to drive more smoothly and efficiently with safety clearly being the number one reason.
-However, sticking to the speed limit and keeping your car tyres well maintained, not only improves safety but can also save you money in terms of lowering your fuel consumption.
+However, sticking to the speed limit and keeping your car tires well maintained, not only improves safety but can also save you money in terms of lowering your fuel consumption.

 While it may not be possible to avoid driving in rush hour, driving more smoothly rather than constantly stopping and starting, can help to lower your costs, as well as being better for your car all round.
 By making just a few small adjustments to your daily driving habits you will soon notice a significant difference in your car running costs.